Quick French Puff Pastry Apple Tart with Caramel Sauce

 - Salted caramel sauce: recipe follows.

-How to make this apple compote recipe?
+How to make this puff pastry apple tart recipe

 This is the easiest apple compote you will ever make.
 And the most delicious.